Jason King (character): Looks

 The most obvious aspect of Jason King was his striking appearance.
 Wyngarde created a completely new (for 1969) style of look and dress for King that was adopted and copied worldwide.
 He became a syle icon of the early 1970s.
 King was able to 'steal the scene' on screen whenever he walked on.

 Tastes and style

 Jason King was very particular about his appearance.
 He always sported a signature 'Jason King' droopy moustache, hair that looked like a bearskin hat and a wardrobe mostly of wide-lapelled, three-piece suits, cravats, kipper ties and open-necked shirts in colours from infra red to ultra violet.

 King is an expert in haute cuisine.
 In an interview Peter Wyngarde claimed Jason King had champagne and strawberries for breakfast, just like he did.
-Jason King is a drinker of spirits and is particularly fond of whiskey.
+Jason King is a drinker of spirits and is particularly fond of whisky.
 King is a heavy smoker, he is regularly seen carrying a box of Sobranie Cocktail cigarettes.
 A luxury European brand.

 Jason King drives a Bentley S2 Continental Sports Saloon with Swiss number plates BE20838.
 It is claimed that this was Peter Wyngarde's own car.